bienflorencia/personal-site/content/project/fogones-de-fauna.md

 +++

 # Project title.
-title = "Fogones de Fauna"
-date = 2018-02-16T15:14:17Z
+title = "Participatory Monitoring" date = 2018-02-16T15:14:17Z
 draft = false

 # Tags: can be used for filtering projects.
-# Example: `tags = ["machine-learning", "deep-learning"]`
 tags = ["participatory-monitoring"]

 # Project summary to display on homepage.

-summary = "The participatory monitoring project named Fogones de Fauna is an experience in collaborative-learning, carried out in the village of Paso Centurión, Uruguay."
+summary = "The project Fogones de Fauna is an experience in collaborative-learning, carried out in the village of Paso Centurión, Uruguay."

 # Optional image to display on homepage.
 image_preview = "fogones.jpg"